TimonPost/laminar/README.md

         let endpoint: SocketAddr = packet.addr();
         let received_data: &[u8] = packet.payload();

-        // you can here deserialize your bytes into the data you have passed it when sending.
+        // You can deserialize your bytes here into the data you have passed it when sending.

         println!("Received packet from: {:?} with length {}", endpoint, received_data.len());
     }
     Ok(None) => {
-        println!("This could happen when we have'n received all data from this packet yet");
+        println!("This could happen when we have not received all the data from this packet yet");
     }
     Err(e) => {
-        // We get an error if something when wrong like the address is already in use. println!("Something went wrong when receiving, error: {:?}", e);
+        // We get an error if something went wrong, like the address is already in use. println!("Something went wrong when receiving, error: {:?}", e);
     }
 }